Post-Schar School poll: Northam’s popularity waning during final months as Virginia governor

 Northam’s 45 percent negative rating among voters is the highest since a 2019 poll after he admitted to appearing in blackface as a student.

 But the low overall approval rating comes even as a larger 52 percent of voters approve of Northam’s handling of the economy and 54 percent approve of his handling of the coronavirus pandemic, though his rating on the response to the coronavirus is down from 64 percent last fall.
-And the governor is more popular than President Biden, who easily beat President Donald Trump in Virginia last year.
+And the governor is more popular than President Biden, who easily beat President Donald Trump in Virginia last year but has seen a nationwide drop in popularity.

 The decline in Northam’s overall popularity so close to the November election may mean trouble for former governor Terry McAuliffe (D), who in the same poll this month appeared to be locked in a tight race with Republican Glenn Youngkin to replace Northam, said Mark Rozell, dean of the Schar School of Policy and Government at George Mason University.